SensehacK/dev-cheatsheet/ios/config/app_configuration.md

 ## Init

-Having two initializaters for invoking the app config is also nicer to have so that you don't add too much fluff on App initialization
+Having two initializers for invoking the app config is also nicer to have so that you don't add too much fluff on App initialization

 ```swift
 init(